ecampana/borrow-my-style/README.md

 <img src ="images/computer.jpg" width="438" height="275" /><img src ="images/online closet.jpg" width="240" height="275" />
 </div>

-I was tasked with creating a recommendation system to help garment lenders know which of their items will get rented most frequently so that they can offer more popular items and the company can enhance their revenue.
+I was tasked with creating a recommendation system to help garment lenders know which of their items will get rented most frequently allowing the client to offer their more popular items, enhancing both user experience and company revenue.
 I trained a logistic regression model that predicts how likely garments will be rented based exclusively on information provided by all lenders, namely brand name, item type, apparel size, and rental price.

 *For the purposes of anonymity, _Borrow My Style_ is a pseudonym for the consulting client.